2023 Best Social Sciences Schools in Georgia

 Social Sciences majors at Augusta University take out an average of $24,408 in student loans while working on their egree.

-Mercer University did quite well in this year’s ranking of the best schools for social sciences students.
-It came in at #6 on the list.
-Located in the medium-sized city of Macon, Mercer is a private not-for-profit college with a moderately-sized student population.
+Mercer University came in at #6 in this year’s edition of the Best Social Sciences Schools in Georgia ranking.
+Located in the midsize city of Macon, Mercer is a private not-for-profit school with a medium-sized student population.

 The average amount in student loans that social sciences majors at Mercer take out is $31,383.